mikimer/LoRa/README.md

 ### Bill of Materials (BOM)
+You need the basic equipment for the project and a set of sensors, either by LittleBits or by Sparkfun.
 You'll need one (1) of each item below, unless otherwise noted.
 The prices are estimates.

 ####Basic equipment